-- Difficulties accessing parental leave (both maternity and paternity) - Female Fellows being discouraged from
+- Difficulties accessing parental leave (both maternity and paternity) - Female Fellows being discouraged from applying for advertised public positions and being told that the preferred candidate is a male

 Elizabeth Koff, Secretary, New South Wales Health, and the Hon.
 Bronwyn Taylor, MLC, New South Wales Minister for Mental Health, Regional Youth and Women.